uvarc/rc-website/content/service/high-performance-computing.md

 ]
 draft = false
 date = "2017-01-16T09:30:12-05:00"
-title = "Scientific Computing" description = ""
+title = "High Performance Computing" description = ""
-author = "SOMRC Staff"
+author = "RC Staff"
 images = [
   "",
 ]

 +++

-<p class=lead>School of Medicine Research Computing supports SOM and UVa Medical Center researchers who are interested in writing code to address their scientific inquiries.
+<p class=lead>Research Computing supports all UVA researchers who are interested in writing code to address their scientific inquiries.
 Whether these programming tasks are implemented interactively, in a series of scripts or as an open-source software package, services are available to provide guidance and enable collaborative development.
-SOMRC has specific expertise in object oriented programming in <b>Matlab</b>, <b>R</b>, and <b>Python</b>.</p>
+RC has specific expertise in object oriented programming in <b>Matlab</b>, <b>R</b>, and <b>Python</b>.</p>

 Examples of service areas include: